pilarvillanueva/criticalarchives/_posts/blog/2018-08-01-blog-instructions.md

 ---
 layout: post
-title: "Making a Blog Post"
+title: "Publishing your Critical Review"
 modified:
-categories: blog
+categories: tutorial
-excerpt: In this course, you will be invited to share a critical reflection with the public on this course website.
+excerpt: In this course, you will be invited to share a critical review of a digital collection with the public on this course website.
 tags: []
 author: halperta
 image:
   feature:
 ---
-In this course, you will be invited to share a critical reflection with the public on this course website ([more info](../../assignments)).
+In this course, you will be invited to share a critical review with the public on this course website ([more info](../../assignments)).
 To do this, you will need to learn how to:
 * Create a GitHub account
 * Write a blog post in markdown
 * Push your changes to the website.